jedawson04/Applied-Machine-Learning-Homeworks/hw2/hw2-README.md

 b.
 How do these rules relate to your analysis in Lab 2 when you compared the average values of each attribute for each label (e.g., how the average bill length differed between the three species)?

 Many of these rules relate to (or in some cases are the same as) numbers that are at or near the averanges observed in Lab 2.
 This is especially true for rules that had much higher 'values', meaning more instances fit the rules.
-This makes sense as the rules that can be thought of as the 'biggest buckets' of penguin indentification would be more in line with the averages observed.
+This makes sense as the rules that can be thought of as the 'biggest buckets' of penguin identification would be more in line with the averages observed.
 We also observed that the body mass of the penguin was used in very few rules and thus didn't have a very high correlation with accuracy (this was also observed in the bonus question for hw1).
 This issue is likely due to the large differences between body masses, which are greatly exaggerated by squaring the difference in the Euclidian metric (which was touched on in Lab 4).

 #### Question 3